 Recommended Ages: 6-8

 Curious kids meet all 118 of the elements from the periodic table as they explore the colorful and electrifying world of science.
 Discover elements by experimenting with the lab tools!
 Toca Lab is a place for playing and having fun.
 They hope to inspire kids to explore science.
-You see the periodic table in Toca Lab is accurate.
-The way new elements are created is not.
-Instead, it’s a fun way for young curious scientist to experiment and discover.
+The periodic table in Toca Lab is accurate; the way new elements are created is not.
+Instead, it’s a fun way for young curious scientists to experiment and discover.

 There are no 3rd party ads or in-app purchases.

 #5 Solar Walk

 Solar Walk is a 3D solar system model that allows you to navigate between planets, see their positions on a specific date, and explore how they move and why.
 Zoom in to study planets and satellites close up.
 You’ll find extensive information on every planet including its size, mass, orbital velocity, exploratory missions, thickness of structural layers, and composition of atmosphere.
 There are in-app purchases, which normally I’m not a fan of, but the in-app purchases here are to add additional features and enhancements to Solar Walk.